Top 10 Environmental Science Research Topics

 2. Fire Ecology

 Rising temperatures also means more wildfires.
-For decades, it's been the United States' official policy to stamp out any and all fires wherever they occur.
-After all, Smokey Bear told us so.
-But that's not the natural order of things, so now we're faced with a one-two punch: more dry fuels to burn, and hotter temperatures to burn them.
+For decades, U.S. fire policy relied on stamping out any and all fires with minimal prescribed burns, but that's not the natural order of things, so now we're faced with a one-two punch: more dry fuels to burn, and hotter temperatures to burn them.

 3. Renewable Energy

-We built modern society on the backs of fossil fuels, and now it's coming back to haunt us through climate change.
+Modern society was built on fossil fuels, and now it's coming back to haunt us through climate change.
 One of the biggest ways we can cope with this is by developing renewable energy technologies, such as solar, wind, and hydro energy.
-But although these new resources may be carbon-neutral, that doesn't mean they don't come at a cost.
+Although these new resources may be carbon-neutral, that doesn't mean they don't come at a cost.

-For example, wind energy, which is often touted as the ultimate green energy source, has a nasty tendency to whack birds out of the air, including endangered species.
-Hydro power blocks migratory fish like salmon from being able to reproduce, causing fisheries to suffer.
+For example, wind energy has a nasty tendency to whack birds out of the air, including endangered species.
+Hydro power equipment can block migratory fish like salmon from being able to reproduce, causing fisheries to suffer.
 Even solar power can block sunlight from reaching plants.

-Developing a green future means identifying potential threats and figuring out how to reduce or eliminate them.
+Developing a truly green future means identifying these potential threats and figuring out how to reduce or eliminate them.

 4. Urban Ecology